jerryjj/k8s-gke-deployment-tpl/README.md

 # Kubernetes - Happily in Production

+**!NOTE!
+This is still under development, I haven't yet pushed all the parts**

 This is a repository that one can use as an base to run Kubernetes cluster inside Google Cloud Platform.
 It is a collection of best practises around security and networking that I usually use when deploying K8s clusters.